openminted/install-tutorial/workflows/post-install-workflows.md

 ```

 Edit hosts and set the IP(s) of the VM(s) that host Galaxy executor and editor.
+Check if something has to be changed in group_vars/all; it is the file that contains all the
+configuration parameters.
 Then run the ansible script that configures/installs everything that is required.
 ```code=bash
 $ ansible-galaxy install tecris.maven
 $ ansible-playbook -i hosts site.yaml